Farragut Square

-Farragut Square is a hub of downtown D.C., at the center of a bustling daytime commercial and business district.
+Designed by Pierre L'Enfant in 1791, Farragut Square is a hub of downtown D.C., at the center of a bustling daytime commercial and business district.
 The neighborhood includes major hotels, legal and professional offices, news media offices, travel agencies, and many restaurants including two underground food courts.
 Sometimes events are scheduled for the lunchtime crowds which gather in and around the square, such as the free Farragut Fridays series, held every Friday from 9 a.m. to dark from July through September, which features outdoor work and relaxation spaces, among other attractions.
 The park is the scene of popular D.C. pastimes like outdoor movies and yoga in the park.
 With its heavy pedestrian traffic, it also serves as a popular site for food trucks, leafleting, TV camera opinion polls, and for commercial promotions and political activity such as canvassing and demonstrations.

 The most prominent institution on the square is the Army Navy Club on the southeast.
 Since the commercial building boom of the 1960s, there is little residential property in the area, and the square is mostly quiet after business hours.
 Many of the sandwich shops and coffeehouses that cater to neighborhood workers close before the dinner hour, as do the many street vendors.
 In recent years, however, especially since the 2003 rehabilitation of the park, movie screenings and similar evening activities have become more common, as have nightclubs in adjacent downtown areas.

 Monday through Friday, several food trucks congregate on streets surrounding Farragut Square.

 Statue

-In the center of the square is a statue of David G. Farragut, a Union admiral in the American Civil War famous for rallying his fleet with the cry, "Damn the torpedoes, full speed ahead!"
-He was the "First Admiral in the Navy."
-Its only inscription is "Farragut."
+In the center of the square is a statue of David G. Farragut, a Union admiral in the American Civil War who rallied his fleet with the cry, "Damn the torpedoes, full speed ahead!"
+He was the "First Admiral in the Navy".
+Its only inscription is "Farragut".
 The statue was sponsored by an act of Congress, authorizing $20,000 on April 16, 1872.
 It was sculpted by Vinnie (Ream) Hoxie and dedicated April 25, 1881 by President James A. Garfield and First Lady Lucretia Garfield.

 The statue and park are maintained by the National Park Service and administered as part of its National Mall and Memorial Parks unit.
 A proposal to build an underground parking garage below it was rejected in 1961.